charleslaot/Listio/README.md

 ## SUMMARY

-Listio is a web application that allows the user to create, edit and populate their own playlists fetching song's metadata from the Spotify API.
+Listio is a web application that allows the user to create, edit and populate playlists fetching song's metadata from the Spotify API.

 ## LIVE DEMO